isomerpages/moe-yishunpri/_departments/ENGLISH.md

 ### **English Language Festival Week**

-The English Language Festival is an annual event held and organised by the English Language Department to promote the effective use of the language and the love for reading.
-Students are engaged in recess activities which promote the love for reading. students also have the opportunity to participate in Poetry Recitation, Story-Telling and Readers’ Theatre during the level activities.
+<p style="text-align: justify;">The English Language Festival is an annual event held and organised by the English Language Department to promote the effective use of the language and the love for reading.
+Students are engaged in recess activities which promote the love for reading. students also have the opportunity to participate in Poetry Recitation, Story-Telling and Readers’ Theatre during the level activities.</p>